AntonHarbers/Binary-Search-Tree-Demo/README.md

 # odin-binary-search-tree

-Write inorder, preorder, and postorder functions that accept a function parameter.
-Each of these functions should traverse the tree in their respective depth-first order and yield each node to the provided function given as an argument.
-The functions should return an array of values if no function is given.

 Write a height function which accepts a node and returns its height.
 Height is defined as the number of edges in longest path from a given node to a leaf node.

 Write a depth function which accepts a node and returns its depth.
 Depth is defined as the number of edges in path from a given node to the tree’s root node.